 As we are currently facing many environmental issues as well as scarcity of resources, many architects and engineering experts are going back to traditional modes of construction using naturally occurring materials like mud.
 Today many sustainable earthen structures are being created that comply with the building standards of modern times.

 Prominent Architect of Earthen Architecture

 Throughout the globe many prominent architects have dedicated their lives to earthen architecture.
 They have made the awareness in the world about the diversity and durability of mud architecture.
-They have created projects employing traditional architectural techniques and incorporating them into contemporary world.
+They have created projects employing traditional architectural techniques, humanitarian architecture and incorporating them into contemporary world.
 They have emphasized on blending indigenous crafts and skills into contemporary architecture.
 Many buildings are erected to perform as autonomous buildings.
 An autonomous building is one that is designed to function as self-sufficient and independent of infrastructure related utilities such as electricity, gas, water supply, sewerage, telecommunication services.

 Architect Hassan Fathy ‘Architect of the Poor’

 Hassan Fathy was an influential architect influenced by architecture for humanity.
 He focused on the use of mud and adobe in architecture and construction instead of modern contemporary building materials and modern construction methods.
 He was a pioneer of appropriate technology for construction in Egypt, the country where he belonged to.
 Appropriate technology is an approach focusing on a technology that is energy-efficient, sustainable, environmentally friendly, having small scale and cost effective.
 Hassan Fathy was inspired by rural architecture and vernacular architecture.
-He focused on the architecture for the poor.
+He focused on the architecture for the poor and indigenous architecture.
 He employed ancient building materials, vernacular architecture and design methodologies to create his projects.
 He gave training to local people about how to prepare their own building materials and how to construct their own houses and other buildings.